 Students will learn all about this often puzzling, mysterious, and frequently controversial topic.
 We will discuss when and how the electoral college was established, and the surprising election outcomes that sometimes result.
 We will critically examine both the advantages and disadvantages of this system, and then discuss some ideas for reform.

 Students will learn about the why the freedoms guaranteed by the First Amendment are essential in a democracy.
 They will study the role of the First Amendment in the context of the Civil Rights Movement and women's suffrage.
 They will be challenged to put their knowledge into practice.

-- Landmark Cases of the U.S. Supreme Court
+- Recent Cases and Controversies of the U.S. Supreme Court

 - Current Events: Understanding, Discussion, and Debate

 Students will be assigned to read two major newspapers each week and one major international new source (online).
 They will be asked to identify what they believe are three of the most important news stories each week.
 We will discuss the news story as a class, which may include a review of background information necessary to understand the story.
 The concept of a free press, media ethics, how media has changed with technology, and how to research material on the Internet will also be discussed.

 Unless otherwise noted, seminars are designed for ten-week sessions.
 All seminars may be lengthened for longer, more in-depth sessions as needed.
 To schedule a seminar in your home or school, please contact Leila Leoncavallo.